N129BZ/chartserver/README.md

 # Aviation navigation charts using OpenLayers mapping via GPS coordinates from Stratux

-**Off-line Web-based VFR Chart map application built with node.js express and openlayers, uses ol.Map, vfrsec.mbtiles database and polls Stratux GPS/AHRS data to plot ownship position and heading over US VFR sectional charts (*or the mbtiles database of your choice.)*  Basic "moving map" functionality.
+**Web-based application can use either offline VFR Charts or online OSM maps.
+Application built with node.js express and OpenLayers.
+Offline VFR charts use vfrsec.mbtiles database.
+Application polls Stratux GPS/AHRS data to plot ownship position and heading over the map, giving basic "moving map" functionality.
 Also saves position data in a separate history database at user-defined intervals.**

 ###
-Requires vfrsec.mbtiles database to be placed in the ./public/data/ folder
+Offline use requires vfrsec.mbtiles database (or a mbtiles database of your own choosing) to be placed in the ./public/data/ folder.

 **Instructions:** This is a node app, so you will need node.js installed.
 Clone this project, open a terminal in the folder you cloned it to, and enter "npm install".
-You can then either run the application directly from vs code, or enter "node index.js" in the terminal.
+You can then either run the application directly from Visual Studio Code, or enter "node index.js" in the terminal.

-**Download the vfrsec.mbtiles database (5 gb) :** https://drive.google.com/file/d/134feGg9nUAHmozji1AtMEUsjtuRnMefl/view
+**Download the vfrsec.mbtiles database (5 gb):** https://drive.google.com/file/d/134feGg9nUAHmozji1AtMEUsjtuRnMefl/view

 ###
 **User-settable values in settings.json:**